electron/electron/docs/tutorial/snapcraft-guide.md

 # Snapcraft Guide (Ubuntu Software Center & More)

-This guide provides information on how to package your Electron application for the Ubuntu Software Center or any other Snapcraft environment.
+This guide provides information on how to package your Electron application for any Snapcraft environment, including the Ubuntu Software Center.

 ## Background and Requirements